Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Experiments

 \subsection{Implementation Details}

-All frames are resized to 256$\times$256, and the intensity of all pixels is normalized to $[-1, 1]$.
-We use $P=8$ consecutive frames to predict the next frame.
-For prediction network training, we follow Johnson \etal~\cite{Johnson2016Perceptual} and set $(\alpha_{2},\alpha_{4},\alpha_{7},\alpha_{10},\alpha_{13})=(0.1,1,10,10,10)$ in Equation~\ref{eq:vgg}.
+All frames were resized to 256$\times$256, and the intensity of all pixels was normalized to $[-1, 1]$.
+We used $P=8$ consecutive frames to predict the next frame.
+For prediction network training, we followed Johnson \etal~\cite{Johnson2016Perceptual} and set $(\alpha_{2},\alpha_{4},\alpha_{7},\alpha_{10},\alpha_{13})=(0.1,1,10,10,10)$ in Equation~\ref{eq:vgg}.
 We set the hyperparameters $\lambda_{\mathrm{int}} = 1$ and $\lambda_{\mathrm{gd}} = 1$ in Equation~\ref{eq:loss} for all datasets.
-Based on the data characteristics of each dataset, we follow common practice~\cite{liu2018ano_pred,Morais_2019_CVPR} and set the hyperparameter $\lambda_{\mathrm{nt}}$ differently: $1$ for \data{Avenue}, $10$ for \data{ShanghaiTech}, and $0$ for \data{Ped1} and \data{Ped2}.
-The batch size, learning rate, and weight decay are set to 4, 0.0003, and 0.0001, respectively.
-The prediction model is trained for 50 epochs with \texttt{AdamW}-based stochastic gradient descent method~\cite{DBLP:conf/iclr/LoshchilovH19}.
-To fully train deeper modules, we fix the weights of the first and second prediction modules, \ie, $f_{\mathrm{pre}}^{[1]}(\cdot)$ and $f_{\mathrm{pre}}^{[2]}(\cdot)$, after the 30th and 40th epochs, respectively.
-For the loss network, we use the pretrained VGG16 network from the \texttt{TorchVision}~\cite{torchvision} package.
-Our model is implemented using \texttt{PyTorch} on a machine with an Intel E5-2630 CPU, 45GB RAM, and an NVIDIA Telsa P40 GPU.
+Based on the data characteristics of each dataset, we followed common practice~\cite{liu2018ano_pred,Morais_2019_CVPR} and set the hyperparameter $\lambda_{\mathrm{nt}}$ differently: $1$ for \data{Avenue}, $10$ for \data{ShanghaiTech}, and $0$ for \data{Ped1} and \data{Ped2}.
+The batch size, learning rate, and weight decay were set to 4, 0.0003, and 0.0001, respectively.
+The prediction model was trained for 50 epochs with \texttt{AdamW}-based stochastic gradient descent method~\cite{DBLP:conf/iclr/LoshchilovH19}.
+To fully train deeper modules, we fixed the weights of the first and second prediction modules, \ie, $f_{\mathrm{pre}}^{[1]}(\cdot)$ and $f_{\mathrm{pre}}^{[2]}(\cdot)$, after the 30th and 40th epochs, respectively.
+For the loss network, we used the pretrained VGG16 network from the \texttt{TorchVision}~\cite{torchvision} package.
+Our model was implemented using \texttt{PyTorch} on a machine with an Intel E5-2630 CPU, 45GB RAM, and an NVIDIA Telsa P40 GPU.